 In the navigation bar on the left side of the Canvas course, click the link labeled "Top Hat 1.3" and follow the instructions.
-You should have received an invitation to join the course, but if not, the join code is 871341.
+The first time you access Top Hat, you have to go through Canvas.
+After it is set up, you may go through Canvas or directly from the Top Hat website.
+A Top Hat mobile app is also available.
 Top Hat is now FREE for all NAU students.
 You should not be asked to pay when you sign up.
 If you are, please contact me immediately.